CenturyLinkCloud/APIDocs/Domain Name/list-domain-names.md

     <tr>
       <td>AutoRenew</td>
       <td>Boolean</td>
-      <td>True if the domain is set up for Tier 3 to automatically renew it when it is set to expire.</td>
+      <td>True if the domain is set up for  to automatically renew it when it is set to expire.</td>
     </tr>
     <tr>
       <td>ExpirationDate</td>